justcoded/just-image-optimizer/readme.txt

 == Upgrade Notice ==

-There are no any special actions required during the upgrade.
+No special actions are required during the upgrade.

 == Changelog ==